City Zoo: Music and lyrics

 The twelfth track, "Full Stop".
 The representative animal of this song is the hummingbird.
 With G.E.M. song reviewing the 12 years of her artistic career, she once learned a blank piece of paper.
 Some things that cannot be conceded, tolerant of others are cruel to herself.
 She also hopes to use songs to encourage all those who stand at the crossroads of life and are confused about the future.
 Those who are in the middle of the authorities are confused and look up at the vast sky.
 No matter how hard the front is, it is right to face the challenge.
 It is not so difficult to draw a "full stop".
 The last track of the album, "Still That Girl", which was also added later.
 G.E.M. wrote down the limitations and pains of life and showed her determination not to be defeated by reality.

-Release and promotion
+Release

-Distribution

 The album was released on December 27, 2019, by Sony Music Taiwan, the first album by G.E.M. to be released under the label since her departure from Hummingbird Music Limited in March 2019.
 The standard edition was physically released on CD, as well as made available for digital download and streaming.
 The album was started to pre-save on December 13, 2019, which is the same day of the listening session of City Zoo and released of the album title track as single.
 The album trailer was released on YouTube on December 10, 2019.